Quick Start Guide

 Continue Learning

-Now that you know the basics of r2r, you can accomplish these tasks:
+Now that you know the basics of r2r, try these common tasks:

 - Get Help with Commands - Find and understand any r2r command